zussel/matador/_pages/home.md

   cta_label: "<i class='fa fa-download'></i> Get it now"
   cta_url: "/docs/installation/"
 feature_row1:
-  - title: "Easy to use"
+  - title: "Unique Object Container"
     image_path: container.jpg
     excerpt: |
-        OOS comes with a straight forward easy to use interface working on several abstraction levels.
+        OOS comes with a unique kind of container where you can store all your objects in.
+Once the hierarchy is set up you can perform all CRUD operations on the container plus filtering and using views.
-    url: "/docs/introduction/"
+    url: "/docs/objects/"
     btn_label: "Learn More"
 feature_row2:
-  - title: "Multiple databases"
+  - title: "Fluent Query Interface"
     image_path: fluent-road.jpg
     excerpt: |
-        Supports multiple databases (mysql, mssql and sqlite) with one unique interface.
+        The sql query module provides simple fluent interface to build sql queries.
+Once a query is created it can be executed directly or create a prepared statement.
-    url: "/docs/databases/"
+    url: "/docs/queries/"
     btn_label: "Learn More"
 feature_row3:
-  - title: "100% Free"
+  - title: "ORM Layer"
     image_path: gears.jpg
     excerpt: |
-        Free to use however you want under the MIT License.
-        Clone it, fork it, customize it, whatever!
+        The ORM layer let the user set up the object hierarchy and hides then all the sql query stuff behind a simple ORM interface
-    url: "/docs/license/"
+    url: "/docs/persistence/"
     btn_label: "Learn More"
 ---
 {% include feature_row id="feature_row1" type="left" %}